-This curriculum of training in Rehabilitation Medicine was developed in 2010 and undergoes an annual review by Dr Paul Carroll, National Specialty Director, Ann O'Shaughnessy, Head of Education, and by the Rehabilitation Medicine Training Committee.
+This curriculum of training in Rehabilitation Medicine was developed in 2010 and undergoes an annual review by Dr Paul Carroll, National Specialty Director, Dr Ann O'Shaughnessy, Head of Education, and by the Rehabilitation Medicine Training Committee.
 The curriculum is approved by the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 12.0 1 July 2022 Keith Farrington Changes to form names
+Version Date Published Last Edited By Version Comments 12.0 1 July 2023 Keith Farrington No changes